Sierra Nevada Hoptimum Imperial IPA

 IBU’s – 100

 I’ve said it before and by gum, I’ll say it again: when one works at a beer store and one can get whatever one wants, even if what one wants is a tough get especially in a state three time zones away that really had no business working its way past Chicago… one can get very, very happy.
-Case in point: Sierra Nevada Hoptimum Imperial IPA, a beer I first noticed in the pages of Beer Magazine about a month ago.
+Case in point: Sierra Nevada Hoptimum Imperial IPA, a beer I first noticed in the pages of Beer Magazine back in 2011.
 There it was: a sexy, full-page spread showing off a dude dressed like Paul Revere with a big-ass whole-cone hop for a head.
 And by Sierra Nevada no less?
 I was sold.
 I had to have it.
 And finally, here it is, in all it’s beautiful green-labeled glory.

 The initial pour produces a slightly yellow-tinged head that drives upward like a froth, and only slowly recedes over a minute or so.
 The lacing it leaves behind is like some kind of mystical slice of church glass.
 The brew itself is a bright, slightly light amber color with a nose so overwhelmingly bitter and floral that it literally makes your mouth water.
 I get dandelions, grass, pine, pepper, and a hint of earthy notes.
 If the scents are this complex, there’s every reason to assume that the taste is going to be just as such.